Skip to content

 An excellent operations director can be a mediocre owner.
 Pressure, isolation, and overall responsibility change the equation.

-The VTB falls behind or defaults
+VTB payments fall behind or default

 If the business underperforms after the transition, VTB payments can be at risk.
 The seller carries that risk for 3 to 5 years.